GRAPHIC NOVEL and TRADE

-Green Lantern / Green Arrow Reviews Page 3 of 4
+Green Lantern / Green Arrow ~ Page Three

 The Green Lantern/Green Arrow Collection 2000 (HC) 368 pgs.

-These issues were previously collected in two more economical TPBs titled:
+These issues were previously collected in two TPBs titled:

 Green Lantern/Green Arrow: Hard-Traveling Heroes and